ChrisNSki/webshorts/README.md

 }
 ```

-> **Quick Notes**
+**Quick Notes:**

->
-> - Default styles are included automatically, but can be overridden.
+- Default styles are included automatically, but can be overridden.
-> - The `config` prop must be included!
+- The config must be included!
-> - The `currentPage` prop must be included and set to your current route (e.g., from your router) for page-specific shortcuts to work.
+- The currentPage prop must be included for proper route-based shortcuts!

----

-At this point the install can be used as is, and managed from the webshorts config if you are using global shortcuts only.

-For page specific shortcuts, it's recommended to continue to step 3 and use Shortcut Listeners.

----

-### Adding page-specific shortcuts
+### 3. Adding page-specific shortcuts (Optional)

 When you want to add a shortcut that is page specific, you can do it in the config, or add a shortcut listener to the page/component the shortcut applies to.